chitsanfei/github-profile-template/README.md

 ### 👋 Hola

-- I'm a clinical medical student who keeps in living and studying
+- I'm a clinical medical student who keeps in living and studying.
 - If you have any problem or question, feel free to ask me!
 - Langs: Chinese, English, Japanese(Learning), Deutsch(Learning, On Hold).
+- Email: emuotori.sekai@gmail.com

 ### ✨ Visitor Stats